shabrown/Salary-Prediction-Project/README.md

 ### Baseline

-We encode our categorical variables with label encoder and deployed a simple linear regression model.
+We encode our categorical variables with a label encoder and deployed a simple linear regression model.

 The MSE for the baseline model is: 925.31

 ### Hypothesize solution

 The baseline model doesn't really do a decent job of predicting salary.
-There are still a lot of room to improve the performance:
+There is still a lot of room to improve the performance:

-The larger the variance in the variables, the strong impact it does for the model.
+The larger the variance in the variables, the strong impact it does on the model.
 So we can scale all the numerical variables in the dataset.

-We will test the model by using Random Tree model.
+We will test the model by using the Random Forest model.

 Gradient Boosting Regressor is very robust as well.

-It also makes sense that people who have similar background may have similar salary.
+It also makes sense that people who have similar backgrounds may have similar salaries.
 So we will also test KNearest Neighbor.

-### Feature engeenering
+### Feature engineering

-During the explorary data analysis, we noticed that there is an order to the median salaries of the categorical variables.
+During the exploratory data analysis, we noticed that there is an order to the median salaries of the categorical variables.

-Because of that, we are going to to code with the categorical variables with their mean salaries.
+Because of that, we are going to code with the categorical variables with their mean salaries.

-Correalation Matrix:
+Correlation Matrix:

 After we applied mean encoding to the categorical variables.
 We see a correlation matrix as follows: